mhassdata/Investment_Visualizations/README.md

 # Investment_Visualizations

 Welcome to the Finance Data Analysis project!
-In this project, Cheif aim to explore and analyze financial data with a focus on age, gender, and investments.
+In this project, Cheif aim to explore and analyze financial data with a focus on age, gender, and investments to create visualizations for your viewing.

 This data was collected through google forms